tiagob/create-full-stack/packages/create-full-stack/templates/mobile/apollo-server-express/firebase-auth/README.md

 If you haven't already as part of backend or web setup.

 1. In the [Firebase console](https://console.firebase.google.com/), open the Auth section.
-1. On the Sign in method tab, enable the Google sign-in method, add a "Project support email" and click Save.
+1. On the Sign in method tab, enable the Google sign-in method and click Save.

 ## Run